118th Congress

 On Wednesday, August 9 from 6-7 PM, I’m holding a webinar to discuss the PACT Act, a new law that expands VA health care and benefits for veterans exposed to burn pits, Agent Orange, and other toxic substances.

 I would like to begin by thanking my colleague, Chairman Issa, for bringing together experts from both sides of this important conversation.
 Thank you also to our witnesses for being willing to lend us your time and your considerable knowledge today.
 I feel privileged to serve as Ranking Member of a subcommittee that supports creators and keeps our American innovation system strong.
+Together, we on this subcommittee tackle complicated intellectual property policy issues that have no clear solutions in an often-bipartisan manner.
+I am looking forward to doing so again today.

 Toxic metals threaten health, safety of low-income communities, children.
 ‘Our communities – particularly environmental justice communities – bear the burden.’